-The long, forward biased vent zips of the OR White Room exceed the ventilation power of those on the Sabre.
-The 3-in-1 style jackets like the Top Pick Columbia Whirlibird Interchange 3-in-1 have far more range of adjustment than any of the other products we assessed.
+The Flylow Gear Lab Coat performs equally as well as the Sabre in terms of ventilation, while the long, full-length underarm vents of the OR Skyward II exceed the ventilation power of both of those contenders.
+The 3-in-1 style jackets like the Best Buy Columbia Whirlibird III Interchange and the North Face Thermoball Snow Triclimate have far more range of insulation adjustment, though it isn't exactly in the form of ventilation.
 The ventilation of the Sabre is adequate but does not fully lead the field.

 For some reason, Arc'teryx adds fewer of the little ski specific features than other manufacturers do.
 Of the things we look for, in fact, the Sabre has none; no pass clip, no goggle wipe.
 The pocket selection is nice, though simple.
 The shoulder-mounted pocket is suitable for your ski pass, while the inside "drop in" pocket is good for stashing goggles while in the lodge.

 The clothing from ski-only manufacturers always leads this scoring metric.
-The Spyder Leader, for instance, has far more of the ski specific features we look for.
+The Spyder Leader and the Helly Hansen Alpha 3.0, for instance, have far more of the ski specific features we look for.

 Zipper detail on the Sabre jacket.
 Shown here is the left chest pocket and the sleeve pocket.